gabriele-h/almapipo/README.md

 ## Preparation

+The Alma-IDs of the records are either part of a **set within Alma** or are known and saved in a **semicolon or tab delimited file**.

+Working with a set will currently not work for all kinds of sets.
+Since some API calls require more than just the record's ID, but also those of its ancestors, and not all kinds of sets will have a link to their members, calls on the sets of e. g. electronic portfolios are not supported until the missing link attribute is hopefully fixed by Ex Libris (see case 00874282).

-The Alma-IDs of the records are known and saved in a **semicolon or tab delimited file**.
-The first column of that file needs to be the Alma-ID or a list of Alma-IDs (see below "Input data").
+The first column of the csv/tsv file needs to be the Alma-ID or a list of Alma-IDs (see below "Input data").

 ## What Does This Package Do?

-In a **Postgres database** both the **input** used as well as the **status of the api call** are saved on a per-line or per-record basis.
+In a **Postgres database** the **status of the api call** and - where applicable - the input data used are saved on a per-line or per-record basis.
 All records will be retrieved prior to deletion, update, or creation.
 A **copy of each record before the action** will be saved to the database.
 **Responses to PUT and POST** requests will be saved too.